miguelPerezOntiveros/framework/README.md

 #### build_pre.sh
 - recreates the project folder
-- creates soft links to index, login and viewer, and to page table service extenders
+- creates soft links to index, login and viewer, and to page table service extenders.
 - creates individual upload folders for tables with files, and one for all service extensions

 #### build_post.sh